ptlog/Django-log/README.md

 # Django-log
 A websit of log
-More detail please read the txt file that name is readme
+More detail please read the doc file that name is readme